PFKimmerle/Substack/Learning_Resources_and_Guides/A2A_Writing_Demo/README.md

-# How Agent-to-Agent (A2A) Collaborates to Write a Story
+# How AI Agents Collaborate to Write a Story

 This repository contains a short story titled **_The Fall of the Guild_**, created using a multi-agent AI workflow known as Agent-to-Agent (A2A).
 The project explores how AI agents can support and enhance the fiction writing process through structured collaboration.